-The Household Income Report is a brand new annual report which uses income data sourced from the Rolling Electronic Census.
+The Household Income Report is an annual report which uses income data sourced from the Rolling Electronic Census.
 The variety of data sources which comprise the Rolling Electronic Census allows income analysis at a scale and level of detail not previously possible.
 Analysis underwent several stages to ensure data was anonymised, accurate and relevant.